-Sometimes we find that educating parents and adapting the parenting style can take precedence over changing a teen’s behaviour, and at other times it is more effective to work directly with the teenager.
+Counselling for adolescents requires a different approach than counselling for adults.
+Teen psychology and counselling in Brisbane can often involve counselling families or parents – and this involvement from family can be a crucial requirement.
+Sometimes we find that educating parents and adapting their parenting style can take precedence over changing a teen’s behaviour, and at other times it is more effective to work directly with the teenager.

 Teenagers can show varying symptoms and red flags that may warrant a visit to a psychologist.
-As teens react to life stressors differently to adults, it’s important to know what signs of emotional distress to look for.
+As teens react to life stressors differently from adults, it’s important to know what signs of emotional distress to look for.

 Teenagers can also experience depressive symptoms such as lack of motivation, irritability and tearfulness, self-harm, and poor academic performance to name a few.

 Identifying the root of these emotional and behavioural issues as early on as possible is essential in providing effective treatment and preventing more serious issues later in life.
 Our trained and qualified therapists will identify the most appropriate therapy and treatment style for your teen and will always treat them with dignity and respect.

 The first step in treating emotional and behavioural issues in teens is to conduct a thorough assessment of presenting issues.
 This includes:

 A series of tests designed to test cognitive, emotional and social functioning, allowing the psychologist to gain a clear understanding of the difficulties that they are facing.

 In cases where cognitive difficulties are identified, the therapist may refer the teen to a remedial programme or recommend alternative therapy such as occupational therapy and speech therapy.

 When emotional issues are identified, the therapist is likely to suggest family therapy to help them cope with the problems that are causing emotional distress.